dfreeman500/City-data/README.md

     * ability to take zip codes
     * convert state abbreviations to full state names
     * Only return unique cities
-    * Ability to print matplotlib to flask web app.
-Not able to do this consistently seemingly due to known threading issue (matplotlib likes to be run in the main loop)

 # Declarations/Thanks: